Everest Base Camp Trekking cost and Itinerary

 Most Asked Questions by Travellers

-Yes, You can trek solo on Everest Base Camp Trek.
-But, you must hire a licensed guide for the trek through a government-registered trekking agency in Kathmandu.
+Yes, you can trek solo on the Everest Base Camp Trek.
+But you must hire a licensed guide for the trek through a government-registered trekking agency in Kathmandu.

 The Everest Base Camp Trek usually takes 12 to 14 days to complete.
 However, trekkers can shorten or extend the trek according to their preferences.
 When curating the itinerary for EBC, trekkers must consider acclimatization and rest days.